 7. Is your toilet leaking on the floor?
 Check the water supply for visible leaks.

 If you find water on the floor from your leaky toilet, first clean and dry the area to then look for the source of the leak when a new puddle forms.
 See if the water is coming from underneath the toilet or around the base.
 Examine the following to confirm the leak is coming from underneath your toilet and not from a loose supply tube, cracked tank or sweaty bowl, or defective shutoff valve.

 Water leaking on the floor from underneath the toilet can sometimes be easily fixed by making sure the bolts that secure your toilet to the floor are tight.
 If that does not solve the external toilet leak, you may have to replace the wax gasket underneath your leaky toilet.

 8. Check to see if water is dripping from the bottom of the tank.

 You would not intentionally flush money down the toilet, but if your toilet is running and causing high water bills, money IS going down the drain!
-Call the PROS at Plumb Pro if you need help with anything mentioned in the article and beyond.
+Call Plumb Pro Plus if you need assistance — we ain’t afraid of no ghost (flushing)!